What Is Bonus Pay and Why Might an Employer Pay It to Employees?

 Bonus pay is used by many organizations as a thank you to employees or a team that achieves significant goals.
 Bonus pay is also used to improve employee morale, motivation, and productivity.
-When you tie bonuses to performance it can encourage employees to reach their goals, which in turn helps the company reach its goals.
+When you tie bonuses to performance, it can encourage employees to reach their goals, which in turn helps the company reach its goals.

 Employees come to rely on bonuses, especially on regular and expected bonuses, and regard them as part of their base salary.
-This is why regular bonuses are not recommended.
+It is why regular bonuses are not recommended.
 You want them to be rewarding and recognizing for employees.